 Residentials/visits are all subsidised to ensure that all children can go on these, irrespective of their parents' financial position.
+This is funded through school fund.

-We offered a HAF programme in the summer holidays, supporting FSM families.
+We offered a HAF programme in the summer holidays, supporting FSM families, and will offer further ones each holiday.